ENERGY EFFICIENCY.

 Storyboard.

-The storyboard was created to help visualise the product and the context of use, and identify possible issues before prototyping begins
+The storyboard was created to help visualise the product and the context of use, and identify possible issues before prototyping begins.

 User (data) flow.